 When you file for bankruptcy, you must provide the court with information regarding your income and expenses.
-Schedule J – Current Expenditures of Individual Debtor(s) is the bankruptcy form where you list your current monthly expenses.
+Schedule J – Your Expenses is the bankruptcy form where you list your ongoing monthly expenses.
 Read on to learn more about how to fill out Schedule J.

 For more information on other bankruptcy forms you must file with the court, see our topic area on Completing the Bankruptcy Forms.

 When you complete your bankruptcy paperwork, you must list your current income on a form called Schedule I – Your Income and your expenses on Schedule J. Together, Schedule I and Schedule J provide the court with information about your current monthly budget.